Technologies

 • Analytics / Tracking Stakeholders

 Multiple marketing and brand sites were operating on a legacy SSI-based stack that had reached architectural and operational limits.
-The platform had become difficult to scale, risky to change, and expensive to maintain.
+This digital platform modernization healthcare case study began with a platform that had become difficult to scale, risky to change, and expensive to maintain.
 Modern development practices could not be applied consistently, and delivery speed was constrained by outdated build and deployment workflows.

 Because each site was maintained independently, duplicated code and unique styling approaches were accumulated over time.
 UI changes were required to be repeated across multiple repositories, increasing delivery cost and introducing inconsistencies between brands.
 Component reuse could not be implemented in a predictable way, and shared patterns were maintained through manual synchronization, which increased technical debt with every release.